 - !~ Does not match a regular expression

-When you want to analyze your metrics, note that some metrics are unique and cannot be combined between different dimensions without knowing what it will do.
+- When analyzing your metrics, keep in mind that some metrics are unique and cannot be combined between different dimensions without knowing what will happen.

-If you see in Google Analytics' UI a range of time interval, e.g., 31 days back, to get the exact same values for users and other unique fields, you will have to set the exact same parameters in your river with the exception to not select "date" dimension, because it will split your data by daily intervals.
-And select time chunk size to don't split.
+If you see a range of time intervals in Google Analytics' UI, for example, 31 days back, to get the exact same values for users and other unique fields, you must set the exact same parameters in your River, with the exception of not selecting "date" dimension, because it will split your data by daily intervals.
+And choose a time chunk size that will not be split.

-For example getting the number of users from each dimension may result in overshooting the number of real users that viewed your website.
-You can learn more about it in the link below:
+Obtaining the number of users from each dimension, for example, may result in an overestimation of the number of real users who viewed your website.
+More information is available at the following link: